 We participate in Stephen Ministries, where trained Stephen Ministers walk with those whose lives are in turmoil for one reason or another.

 Stephen Ministers also help with prayer requests each Sunday and serve communion.
 Anyone in our church family can request a Stephen Minister for themselves.
-A new class will be starting in January to train Stephen Ministers.
+We hope to offer a new class to train Stephen Ministers.
 Members of the congregation are encouraged to consider doing the 50-hours of training and helping others in this way.
 As a Stephen Minister you often find satisfaction in your own life as you nurture your care receiver.
 What is a Stephen Minister?